humdrum-tools/humdrum-documentation/tool/encode/index.md

 ### COMMAND MODE

-The **encode** *command mode* allows a number of general-purpose commands to be executed \-- such as editing a specified file, changing a default mapping, or auditioning the encoded material.
+The **encode** *command mode* allows a number of general-purpose commands to be executed &mdash; such as editing a specified file, changing a default mapping, or auditioning the encoded material.
 The *command mode* can be invoked from the **encode** *edit mode* by typing the colon character (:).